wicky-andrian/ajax-datatables-rails/README.md

 end
 ```

-**Note :** On the long term it's much more cleaner than using `def_delegator` since decorators are reusable everywhere in your application :)

-So we **strongly recommand you to use Draper decorators.** It will help keeping your DataTables class small and clean and keep focused on what they should do (mostly) : filtering records ;)

-**Note 2 :** The `def_delegator` might disappear in a near future : [#288 [RFC] Remove dependency on view_context](https://github.com/jbox-web/ajax-datatables-rails/issues/288).
-You're invited to give your opinion :)

 ### Pass options to the datatable class

 An `AjaxDatatablesRails::Base` inherited class can accept an options hash at initialization.
 This provides room for flexibility when required.